 “I have a passion for better Health Service delivery through research.
 It is therefore imperative for me to contribute to this goal for the common good.

 My years of experience in public participation enable me to contribute to the narrative as a service user.
 I also was widely involved in campaigns within the social housing sector, the Clinical Commissioning Groups, NHS England, and NHS Health Trusts.

 Further international projects I have participated in include the International Learning Collaborative, as well as the GetReal Focus Group under the auspices of International Alliance of Patient Organizations.”

-“I have been working in and am passionate about Patient & Public Engagement and Involvement for over 15 years.
-My main interest is the qualitative evaluation of PPI methods from a patient’s perspective.
-I am also passionate about co-production of PPI methods with researched communities.
+“I am a Community & Public Engagement and Involvement consultant with vast experience working in LMICs.
+My main interest is the qualitative evaluation of engagement methods from patients’ & participants’ perspectives.
+I am also passionate about co-production of PPI methodology with researched communities.
 I also advocate for diversity and inclusion in mental health research in underserved minority communities.”

 “I had a heart transplant when I was 11 years old, receiving outstanding pre and post-transplant NHS care.
 I am a commercial lawyer and have recently become aware of PPI projects.
 My parents and in-laws are from Pakistani origin and I have often translated for them in medical settings.
 I see the barriers that people from ethnic minorities, especially the older generation, face as they are often not aware of health research taking place.
 I am passionate about using my experiences to help others, making participation in health research less taboo, better advertised, and more approachable and inclusive.”

 “My name is Shamsideen, but people usually refer to me as Shams.
 I got engaged in PPI work because I noticed how much stigma existed in my community (Black African) to participating in research, largely fuelled by fear brought on through misinformation.
 My hope is that through collaborative effort, more people of colour become involved in research.